Sydney Church of England Grammar School: Northbridge

 An Early Learning Centre (ELC) for boys and girls in the two years prior to starting Kindergarten, as well as a Kindergarten to Year 2 learning facility for boys and girls, was opened at the Northbridge campus in 2003.
 With Long Day Care facilities, the ELC is open 48 weeks per year.

 The school's main sports facility is also at Northbridge, on land bought in 1916.
-The school was given a choice of either buying the neighbouring "Graythwaite" property (the former home of Thomas Allwright Dibbs), or the land at Northbridge.
+The school was given a choice of either buying the neighbouring Graythwaite property (the former home of Thomas Allwright Dibbs), or the land at Northbridge.
 The school chose the land at Northbridge as playing fields, of which the school was in desperate need.
 This campus now features six full-sized ovals, tennis courts, pavilions and dressing rooms.
 The grounds were opened in 1919 as a memorial to the 880 old boys who served, and the 122 who died in the Great War.

-Northbridge has been redeveloped as the previous grandstands had become severely dilapidated.
-The $9 million redevelopment includes a new grandstand and changerooms, and was officially opened on 11 November 2008.